-Beyond the Familial Impulse: Domestic Photography and Sociocultural History in Post-communist Poland, 1989-1996
+Exposing Minorities: Domestic Photography and Cultural History in Post-Communist Poland, 1989-1996

 In 1994 the Jewish-Polish Shalom Foundation announced a photographic contest whose intention was to reconstruct the social and cultural histories of Polish Jews who lived in the geographical region of Poland before, during ...

 “The Brownies in Palestina”: politicizing geographies in family photographs.

 Covering horror: family photographs in Israeli reportage on terrorism.

 Making a Home in Poland: The Jewish Sightseeing Movement and Its Photographic Practices

 Our paper focused on the photographic practices the Poland-based Jewish sightseeing movement employed between the two World Wars, to promote Jewish cultural identity and Poland as a home for the Jewish people.
 Founded in ...